Last revised on September 5, 2022.

-- weather: overcast; cloudy, w/some rain, cool, very windy (NW, N and NE)
+- weather: overcast; cloudy, with some rain, cool, very windy (NW, N, and NE)

-- gpx track of entire route: 2018_Pikitigushi_Nipigon_Wabinosh Tracks
+- gpx track of the entire route: 2018_Pikitigushi_Nipigon_Wabinosh Tracks

 But first, we headed back to Undercliff Mountain and Echo Rock to check out the pictograph site.
-We had given the rock face a cursory scan the afternoon before but the strong wind from the south and the rain had prevented a more thorough look.
-Now the wind was blowing just as strong from the north but the rain wasn’t pelting down the way it had the previous day, as the pic to the left illustrates.
+We had given the rock face a cursory scan the afternoon before, but the strong wind from the south and the rain had prevented a more thorough look.
+Now the wind was blowing just as strong from the north, but the rain wasn’t pelting down the way it had the previous day, as the photo to the left illustrates.